Armed man shot and killed after entering perimeter around Trump’s Florida home

 By Lauren Mascarenhas, John Miller, CNN

-(CNN) — US Secret Service agents and Palm Beach County law enforcement shot and killed an armed man after he unlawfully entered the secure perimeter at Mar-a-Lago Sunday morning, the Secret Service said.
+(CNN) — US Secret Service agents and Palm Beach County law enforcement shot and killed an armed man who unlawfully entered the secure perimeter at President Donald Trump’s Mar-a-Lago estate in South Florida on Sunday morning, the Secret Service said.

 The man entered Mar-a-Lago through the north gate as an employee was walking out.
-He made it about 20 or 30 yards inside the gate before he was confronted by law enforcement, officials said.
+He made it about 20 or 30 yards before he was confronted by law enforcement, officials said.

 When a deputy and two Secret Service agents encountered the man, they ordered him to drop the items.
 The man dropped the gas can and “raised the shotgun to a shooting position,” Bradshaw said.